Empyrean-Heaven/Metamorphosis-BN/README.md

 ### Premise
 They say that the Cataclysm turned everyone into a monster.
 But what if you were a monster before the Cataclysm?
 Are you finally normal now?

 This simple mod adds a new path of magic you can tread.
 The new Abomination class has five spells that can be learned and they are as follows.
-Be warned however, for this system of magic uses your self as a grotesque medium, and if you use it too much it'll strain you body and soul.
+Be warned however, for this system of magic uses your self as a grotesque medium, and if you use it too much it'll strain your body and soul.

 • Ignorance Is Bliss: Terrify your enemies by allowing them to catch a glimpse of the real you.
 However, Psychopaths will be able to resist this effect.
 The effects may stack up to six times, so cast away!